TeamHealth

-Team Health Holdings, Inc., stylized as TeamHealth, is a physician practice in the U.S. founded in 1979 and based in Knoxville, Tennessee, pursuing medical outsourcing.
-Originally a provider of emergency department services, it is outsourcing physicians in emergency medicine, hospital medicine, anesthesiology, critical care, obstetrics, orthopedic surgery, general surgery, ambulatory care, post-acute care and medical call centers to approximately 2,900 acute and post-acute facilities nationwide.
-After numerous acquisitions in the 2010s it has become the largest market share in U.S. physician outsourcing.
-TeamHealth has affiliated partner companies, including D&Y Locum Tenens, Spectrum Healthcare Resources and AccessNurse.
+TeamHealth is a physician-led practice of 18,000 clinicians and operational leaders serving hospitals and post-acute care facilities, and provides care to nearly 30 million patients annually.
+Founded in 1979 and based in Knoxville, Tennessee, TeamHealth, originally a provider of emergency department services, is outsourcing physicians in emergency medicine, hospital medicine, anesthesiology, critical care, obstetrics, orthopedic hospitalists, acute care surgery, and post-acute care and medical call centers to approximately 2,400 acute and post-acute facilities nationwide.
+After numerous acquisitions in the 2010s, it has become the largest market share in U.S. physician outsourcing.
+TeamHealth has affiliated partner companies, including D&Y Locum Tenens, Spectrum Healthcare Resources, and AccessNurse.

 History

 TeamHealth was founded in Knoxville in 1979 by Dr. Lynn Massingale.
 The company began as Southeastern Emergency Physicians, the predecessor to TeamHealth, when Dr. Massingale, then an emergency medicine physician at the University of Tennessee Medical Center, earned the staffing contract in the emergency department at the medical center.
 Dr. Randal Dabbs, co-founder, began working with Southeastern Emergency Physicians and became a full partner in 1981.

 In 1983, Dr. John Staley, co-founder, formed Emergency Coverage Corporation, a competitor to Southeastern Emergency Physicians.
 In 1986, the two companies merged.
 Over the years, other physicians, Dr. Gar LaSalle, Dr. James Rybak and Dr. Jim George, and their clinical groups joined TeamHealth and are now considered founders of the company.

 During the 1990s the company was acquired by MedPartners.
 MedPartners grew the company to over $700 million in revenue during its ownership.
 In 1999, MedPartners sold the company to private equity firm Madison Dearborn Partners for $335 million but retained a 7.3% stake in the company.

-As of 2015, TeamHealth contracted more than 18,000 health professionals and handled about 10 million emergency room visits per year.Leif M. Murphy became chief executive officer and president in 2016.
+As of 2026, TeamHealth has contracted with more than 18,000 health professionals and has handled more than 29 million patients each year.
+Leif M. Murphy is the chief executive officer as of 2016.

+Disaster Response

+In 2012, following Hurricane Sandy, TeamHealth clinicians serving with the Tennessee Disaster Medical Assistance Team (DMAT) provided emergency medical care to displaced residents at shelters in New Brunswick and Atlantic City, New Jersey.

 In 2017, TeamHealth’s clinician recovery team responded to several natural disasters and crisis situations, including Hurricane Harvey in Houston; Hurricane Irma in Florida; the Route 91 Harvest music festival mass shooting in Las Vegas; the Atlas Peak wildfire in northern California; and Hurricane Maria in Puerto Rico.
 In each situation, TeamHealth’s clinicians helped local hospitals manage capacity as they were overcrowded with patients.